Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Plagiarism is most often detected from intentional or unintentional presentation of ideas and writing without proper citation from outside sources such as homework websites, previous learner submissions, or any online content.

 All Sophia Touchstones are scanned upon submission through a detection integration built directly into the grading interface.
 Graders are trained to interpret these results based on the instructions and type of Touchstone.
-This includes identical matches, matches with minor changes, paraphrased matches, and Artificial Intelligence alerts.
+This includes identical matches, matches with minor changes, and paraphrased matches.

 Recycled work, or essays written and graded for previous courses, are also considered a form of plagiarism for Sophia courses and will not be acceptable for grading.